a6usar1f/getting-cleaning-data/README.md

-# getting-cleaning-data
+# README.md

-My repo for the course project of "Getting and Cleaning Data" course in Coursera
+This file explains all lines in the script "run_analysis.R" which was created as a part of the course project of "Getting and Cleaning Data" in Coursera.